DrewBagelz/odin-landing-page/README.md

 I had a hard time with the CSS exercises from the previous lesson, so I wasn't feeling too confident going into this project.
 Fortunately, my worries were unfounded and I was able to construct the landing page without too much trouble.
+I'm sure my CSS isn't as efficient as it could be, but the page looks the way I intended it to.
 The one thing I couldn't figure out was how to turn the text in the quote section to light italics.
 I couldn't get it as thin as I wanted with the `font-weight` property.

 ## Photo Credits
 Cat behind log: Malek Dridi (https://unsplash.com/@malek_dridi)